top of page

 Chaim Trachtman is the Director of the Division of Pediatric Nephrology‭, ‬NYU Langone Medical Center and Professor of Pediatrics‭ ‬at NYU School of Medicine‭. ‬He cares for children and adolescents with kidney disease and is the principal investigator for several NIH-funded and industry-sponsored studies of kidney diseases and hypertension‭. ‬He is on the editorial board of the journal Pediatric Nephrology and is on the Medical Advisory Board of the National Kidney Foundation-NY‭. ‬He has edited a book entitled Woman and Men in Communal Prayer‭: ‬Halakhic Perspectives that brought together several viewpoints on the halakhic validity of partnership minyanim‭. ‬He is married to Audrey Trachtman‭, ‬former executive board member of JOFA‭, ‬and is the father of three wonderful girls and their three husbands‭. ‬So far‭, ‬Chaim has five grandchildren‭.‬

-Ariel Groveman Weiner is a Past Chair of the Board of Yeshivat Maharat and serves on its Executive Committee‭, ‬chairing the Strategic Plan Implementation‭. ‬Ariel is a board member of the Herbert D‭. ‬Katz Center for Advanced Judaic Studies at the University of Pennsylvania and serves on SAR Academy's Board of Education‭. ‬Ariel is on the Advisory Board of the Susi Bradfield Center for Halachik Studies and Hillel International's Office of Innovation‭. ‬Ariel is a graduate of the Wexner Heritage Fellowship and serves on the Wexner Heritage Continental Alumni Council‭. ‬For over a decade‭, ‬Ariel served as the Associate Director of The Samuel Bronfman Foundation where she oversaw the foundation's grant portfolio and worked closely with the various initiatives the foundation supports‭, ‬specifically focusing on strategic and long term planning‭. ‬Ariel received her BA and MA in Jewish History from the University of Pennsylvania and lives in Riverdale with her husband‭, ‬Josh‭, ‬and their three children‭, ‬Ilan‭, ‬Yael‭, ‬and Meirav‭.‬
+Ariel Groveman Weiner focuses on Jewish causes related to education, leadership, and gender equity.
+Ariel is a past Chair and the incoming Chair of the Board of Yeshivat Maharat and serves on its Executive Committee.
+She serves on the Executive Committee's of SAR Academy and High School, Prizmah, is a member of the Arev Fund and serves on the Board of Advisors of the Herbert D‭. ‬Katz Center for Advanced Judaic Studies at the University of Pennsylvania.
+Ariel is a graduate of the Wexner Heritage Fellowship and served on the Wexner Heritage Continental Alumni Council and as a Slingshot mentor for next generation philanthropists‭. ‬For over a decade‭, ‬Ariel served as the Associate Director of The Samuel Bronfman Foundation where she oversaw the foundation's grant portfolio and worked closely with the various initiatives the foundation supports, specifically focusing on strategic and long term planning. ‬Ariel received her BA and MA in Jewish History from the University of Pennsylvania and received an Executive Certificate in Facilitation from Georgetown University.
+Ariel lives in Riverdale with her husband‭, ‬Josh‭, ‬and their three children‭.

 Ethan Davidson is an author, musician, and philanthropist who has recorded 11 albums and toured throughout North America and Europe.
 In 2005 he left his touring life and returned to his Detroit roots where he helps run the William Davidson Foundation established by his late father, Bill Davidson.
 The private family foundation strives to fulfill its founder’s legacy by advancing the economic, cultural, and civic vitality of Southeast Michigan, the State of Israel, and the Jewish community for future generations.